Upgrade Arc resource bridge

 Currently, private cloud providers differ in how they perform Arc resource bridge upgrades.
 Review the following information to see how to upgrade your Arc resource bridge for a specific provider.

-For Arc-enabled VMware vSphere, manual upgrade and cloud upgrade are available.
+For Arc-enabled VMware vSphere, manual upgrade and cloud-managed upgrade are available.
 Appliances on version 1.0.15 and higher are automatically opted-in to cloud-managed upgrade.
+Cloud-managed upgrade helps ensure the appliance VM is kept within n-3 supported versions but not the latest version.
+If you would like to be on the latest version, you need to manual upgrade.
 In order for either upgrade option to work, the upgrade prerequisites must be met.
 Microsoft may attempt to perform a cloud-managed upgrade of your Arc resource bridge at any time if your appliance will soon be out of support.
 While Microsoft offers cloud-managed upgrade, you’re still responsible for ensuring that your Arc resource bridge is within the supported n-3 versions.
 Disruptions could cause cloud-managed upgrade to fail and you may need to manual upgrade the Arc resource bridge.
-If you are close to being out of support, please manual upgrade to stay in supported versions.
-Do not wait for cloud-managed upgrade.
-Any appliances that are earlier than version 1.0.15 must be manually upgraded.
+If your Arc resource bridge is close to being out of support, we recommend a manual upgrade to make sure you maintain a supported version, rather than waiting for cloud-managed upgrade.

-For Azure Arc VM management (preview) on Azure Stack HCI, appliance version 1.0.15 or higher is only available on Azure Stack HCI build 23H2.
-In HCI 23H2, the LCM tool manages upgrades across all HCI, Arc resource bridge, and extension components as a "validated recipe" package.
-Any preview version of Arc resource bridge must be removed prior to updating from 22H2 to 23H2.
-Attempting to upgrade Arc resource bridge independent of other HCI environment components may cause problems in your environment that could result in a disaster recovery scenario.
-For more information, visit the Arc VM management FAQ page.
+For Azure Arc VM management on Azure Local, appliance version 1.0.15 or higher is only available on Azure Local build 23H2.
+In Azure Local 23H2, the LCM tool manages upgrades across all Azure Local, Arc resource bridge, and extension components as a "validated recipe" package.
+Any preview version of Arc resource bridge must be removed before updating from 22H2 to 23H2.
+Attempting to upgrade Arc resource bridge independent of other Azure Local environment components may cause problems in your environment that could result in a disaster recovery scenario.
+For more information, see About updates for Azure Local.

-For Arc-enabled System Center Virtual Machine Manager (SCVMM), the manual upgrade feature is available for appliance version 1.0.14 and higher.
-Appliances below version 1.0.14 need to perform the recovery option to get to version 1.0.15 or higher.
-Review the steps for performing the recovery operation, then delete the appliance VM from SCVMM and perform the recovery steps.
+For Arc-enabled System Center Virtual Machine Manager (SCVMM), the manual upgrade feature is available for appliance version 1.0.15 and higher.
+Appliances running a version lower than 1.0.15 need to perform the recovery option to get to version 1.0.15 or higher.
+Review the steps for performing the recovery operation.
 This deploys a new resource bridge and reconnects pre-existing Azure resources.

 Prerequisites

-Before upgrading an Arc resource bridge, the following prerequisites must be met:
+Before an Arc resource bridge can be upgraded, the following prerequisites must be met:

-• The appliance VM must be online, healthy with a Status of "Running".
+• Arc resource bridge must be online and healthy with a status of Running.
 You can check the Azure resource of your Arc resource bridge to verify.

-• The credentials in the appliance VM must be up-to-date.
-To test that the credentials within the Arc resource bridge VM are valid, perform an operation on an Arc-enabled VM from Azure or update the credentials to be certain.
+• The credentials in the appliance VM must be valid.
+To test the credentials, perform an operation on an Arc-enabled VM from Azure.

-• If you are performing a manual upgrade, the upgrade command should be run from the management machine used to initially deploy the Arc resource bridge and still contains the appliance configuration files or one that meets the management machine requirements and also contains the appliance configuration files.
+• (Manual upgrade only) When performing a manual upgrade, run the upgrade command from the management machine used to initially deploy the Arc resource bridge.
+The appliance configuration files initially created at deployment are also needed.
+You can also run the upgrade command from a different machine that meets the management machine requirements.

 Overview